 - No medical cannabis dispensary may be located within a 1,500 feet radius from the main point of entry of the dispensary to the main point of entry of another medical cannabis dispensary

 - Proof that location meets county or city zoning / sworn statement certifying proposed location is compliant with said restrictions

-- Proof of local license registration if required by city or county in which proposed premises is located
+- Proof of local license registration if required by the city or county in which the proposed premises is located

-- List of all professional licenses held by each member and proof that each are in good standing
+- List of all professional licenses held by each member and proof that each is in good standing

 - Summary Financial Statements for anyone with an economic interest of 10% or greater stake in the business

-- Acknowledgement of Waiver and Authorization to Release Information
+- Acknowledgment of Waiver and Authorization to Release Information

 - Residence & Occupational History Form for each applicant